 This is confirmed by David’s psalm in 1 Chronicles 16-8:

 Sing to the LORD!To praise God is the highest form of worship.
-This is because within God’s Names, within His characteristics and His activities, lies the kingdom.
-Within this praising of God lies the goal of life: To love and serve God with all our heart and soul.
+This is because within God’s Names, within His characteristics and His activities, lies the goal of life: To love and serve God with all our heart and soul.